mensi/ekzexport/README.md

 Or use the `--user` and `--password` options.
 The following examples use a JSON file.

+> [!IMPORTANT]
+> myEKZ supports two-factor authentication.
+If you have enabled SMS as a second factor,
+> myEKZ will send you a code each time you run ekzexport.
+While you can enter it each time,
+> it is more convenient to disable SMS authentication in the account settings.

 First, list your contracts to find the installation ID of interest:

 ```console